 Whereas: Statistics Canada and the Compost Council of Canada indicate that up to 50% of the residential waste stream is compostable.
-Per capita, Canadians are one of the highest waste-producing OECD (Organization for Economic Co-Operation and Development) countries, and Manitobans are the third highest waste producers in this country, exceeded only by Alberta and Saskatchewan.
+Per capita, Canadians are one of the highest waste-producing OECD countries, and Manitobans are the third highest waste producers in this country, exceeded only by Alberta and Saskatchewan.